sywangyi/kernel-builder/docs/writing-kernels.md

 }
 ```

-This function is then registered as a Torch op in `torch_bindings.cpp`:
+This function is then registered as a Torch op in `torch_binding.cpp`:

 ```cpp
 #include <torch/library.h>